-This is a face to face course that will take place over the normal course of the Spring 2024 semester.
+This is a online scheduled course that will take place over the normal course of the Spring 2024 semester.
+The course will have live lectures on Monday and Wednesday's from 9:30 a.m. to 10:45 a.m.
+As a synchronous student, you will login to the course using Microsoft Teams.
+See the "Attendance" section of the syllabus.
 There will be approximately 15 weeks in this course.
 We will cover information from 14 chapters over the course of the semester.
 See the course schedule for all due dates.
 For each module, there will be assignments to be completed through McGraw Hill's Connect program, which is linked to the required course textbook.
-In addition, there will be four normal

-Comprehension Opportunities (exams) throughout the course that will test the knowledge that you have gained.
+In addition, there will be four normal Comprehension Opportunities (exams) throughout the course that will test the knowledge that you have gained.
 There will also be at least four discussions via Blackboard throughout the course.
 These discussions may be used to portray your understanding of the tools we are learning about and how they are important, as well as to bounce ideas off of your fellow students.
 The discussions may also be used as a tool to learn more about your fellow students and your professor.